visgl/deck.gl/docs/layer-lifecycle.md

 ## Layer Lifecycle

+Every deck.gl layer subclass can define certain methods that get called at certain points in its lifecycle.
+The layer can specify how its state is initialized and finalized, if and how it should react to property changes, and how it should draw and pick the layer.

+The key to creating (and using) deck.gl layers in the most efficient way is to understand how the `shouldComponentUpdate` and `willReceiveProps` methods collaborate to minimize state updates, as long as they are fed the right type of props.

+## Comparison with React's Lifecycle

 If you are familiar with React and the
 [React component lifecycle](https://facebook.github.io/react/docs/component-specs.html)
-you will quickly understand the deck.gl layer lifecycle as it is built on essentially the same set of methods.
+you will quickly understand the deck.gl layer lifecycle as it is based on similar ideas.
+In particular, experience with the React lifecycle should help you understand how to leverage the `shouldUpdate` and `willReceiveProps` methods.

 ## Properties and Methods